Ken Shine

-Ken Shine (born 22 November 1947) is a former head coach of the South Sydney Rabbitohs in the National Rugby League.
+Ken Shine (22 November 1947 – 4 June 2026) was an Australian rugby league player and coach.
+He was head coach of the South Sydney Rabbitohs in the National Rugby League.

-Coaching career
+Biography

 Shine replaced coach Bob McCarthy after McCarthy stepped down from the coaching role in Round 3 of the 1994 season.

 At the time, Souths had just come off a strong pre season where they defeated the Brisbane Broncos 27–26 in a huge upset to win the Tooheys Challenge Cup.

 In Shine's first season at coach, he took Souths on a seven-game winning streak and the club looked on track to qualify for the finals for the first time since their minor premiership win in 1989, but a major drop in form saw Souths lose eight of their last nine games.

-Shine coached Souths up until the end of 1997 season until he was replaced by former North Sydney Bears coach Steve Martin.
+He coached Souths up until the end of 1997 season until he was replaced by former North Sydney Bears coach Steve Martin.

+Shine died in Sydney on 4 June 2026, at the age of 78.